Full Circle People

 Harry Waters, Jr.

-Quinci Bachman is an emerging theater artist and arts administrator in the Twin Cities.
+Quinci Bachman is a theater artist and arts administrator in the Twin Cities.
 She graduated from Augsburg University where she received her B.A. in Theater Arts, trained in QLab and associated Apple software, and studied broadcast and online journalism/marketing.
 Since joining Full Circle Theater, first as an intern and now as General Manager, she has been instrumental to Full Circle’s administrative and marketing development and has created numerous graphic designs for the company’s use.
 Bachman is also a talented emerging theater artist in the area of sound design.
 She designed the sound for Full Circle’s first two productions: Theater: A Sacred Passage and 365 Days/365 Plays.
-She’s also designed sound for G A R L I C’s Die Weiße Rose and Living With Roaches.
-She’ll be creating the sound design for Full Circle’s upcoming production of Caught at the Guthrie Theater’s Dowling Studio in May/June 2019.
-Bachman has also stage-managed two shows for Full Circle; and has designed lights, co-written scripts, stage managed, served as sound board operator, or tour manager for G A R L I C, New Native Theater, the 2015 Fringe Festival’s Ferguson, USA, and for multiple Theatre in the Round productions.
+Bachman has also stage-managed, designed lights, co-written scripts, and served as board operator.
+Most recently, she sound designed, stage managed and designed lights for Full Circle's 2019 Fringe Festival production of Glass & Lady M. She will be stage managing, sound designing and video editing Full Circle's upcoming virtually staged readings of The Empathy Project.

 Full Circle Board of Directors